format> composing pairs, the

 But there's another problem --which should be apparent to an experienced stereographer's eyes --simply by trying to view this stereo pair.
 Even without viewing them --as is plain from the last detail we examined and the one circled here, there's more near image area at the left edge of the left frame --than at the left edge of the right frame.
 Also: there's more near image area at the right edge of the right frame than at the right edge of the left frame.

-What that means is that the frame lines --which
+What that means is that the frame

-at: Glossary ).
-The "window" in this view
+is unfamiliar at: Glossary ).
+The "window"

-is further away than and "cuts into" the nearer image details.
+in this view is further away than and "cuts into" the nearer image details.

 An easy way to fix this problem is to place a mask over the pair --such that it cuts off the outside edges equally --and just as much as you need in order to "nick" into nearby image details --more of which can be seen in the other frame.